CPCAB Level 5 Dip. in Somatic-informed Trauma Therapy

 - Tutor and Peer observations

-- Self-review on embodiment practices (both personally and in client work)
+- Self-review on embodiment practice and client work

 Course entry Requirements